 Every senior has a unique Stanford experience.
 Each one of us appreciates certain things about Stanford, but there are also things that could be better, and we recognize it will take collective action to improve them.
 When you give through Seniors for The Stanford Fund, you can choose to support an area of campus you’re passionate about.

-Support a more equitable future in Stanford education by giving toward need-based financial aid.
+Contribute to a more equitable future in Stanford education by giving toward need-based financial aid.
 Nearly half of all undergrads receive financial aid each year.

 Promote justice, belonging, and equity on campus with a gift toward the Centers for Equity, Community, and Leadership.